 and gliding flight.

-The "brain" of the S-1 Robotic Bird is
+"brain" of the S1 Robotic Bird is a microcontroller

-two servos, micro-size RC receiver, and a lithium battery
+two servos, a micro-size RC receiver, and a lithium battery

 approx. 700 mAh, 7.4 volts.
 For the servos, we recommend Hitec

 digital brushless servos.
 There are also some lower cost,

 but less efficient alternatives such as Turnigy